FINDING THE PROVIDER WHO WILL PROVIDE A SAFE AND POSITIVE ENVIRONMENT FOR YOUR CHILD.

 What questions you could ask to find out more about policies and laws:Click + for more information

 - What policies do you have?
 (These should include a child safe policy, code of conduct for staff and volunteers and complaints reporting procedures.)

 - Could I have a copy of your policies?
 (Even if the provider is an independent contractor, they still need to show you how they put their child safe policy or statement of commitment into practice.
 They also need to show you how they follow a code of conduct, address privacy issues and what complaints procedures can be followed.)

 - Do you have a process for managing concerns and what is it?
 If I am not happy with what has happened who else do I contact?

 - What training is provided to staff and volunteers about how to use these policies?

-- How do you address privacy issues?
+How do you address privacy issues?
 Do you have a specific policy?
-This is a very important area for children with disability and you may want to pursue questions for example:
+(This is a very important area for children with disability.
+You may want to ask other questions such as):

-- Are you able to provide a choice of female or male staff regarding the intimate care of children and young people?
+- Can you provide a choice of female or male staff regarding the intimate care of children and young people?

 - Are toilet and bathroom facilities fully accessible and do they provide privacy